ArunPalaniappan/DDP-ME20B036-ATHENA-PINN/README.md

 ## Results

-Plots of the heatmaps of PINN Prediction, True Numerical Solution and Error
+Plots of the heatmaps of PINN Prediction, True Numerical Solution, and Error

 | Model        | PINN Prediction | True Numerical Solution | Error |
 | ------------ | --------------- | ------------------------ | ----- |